 At the ChainPoint 18 conference on November 14, 2018, Iran signed a trilateral blockchain cooperation agreement with Russia and Armenia.
 Russian President Vladimir Putin later said that Russia is “actively working” with partners to establish financial systems that are entirely independent of SWIFT, without naming the partner countries.

 Central Bank of Iran releases draft cryptocurrency regulations

 In parallel with the announcement of the immediate launch of a sovereign cryptocurrency, the Central Bank published on its official website late on January 28th, 2019 a “Version 0.0” of its regulatory framework for cryptocurrencies.
 Among other impacts, it would reverse a previous ban on cryptocurrencies, but still, impose restrictions on the use of global digital currencies in the Islamic Republic.

 The bank said the regulations are aimed at organizing and defining boundaries of ongoing cryptocurrency operations in the country and allowing traders to plan for their future.
-They also authorize initial coin offerings (ICOs), tokens, cryptocurrency wallets, cryptocurrency exchange bureaus, and mining cryptocurrencies.
+They also authorize initial coin offerings (ICOs), tokens, cryptocurrency wallets, A cryptocurrency exchange is a business that allows customer...
+More bureaus, and mining cryptocurrencies.